 This single event was the catalyst for my subsequent urge to continue composing.
 There was, suddenly, inside me, so much music just waiting to be released.

-And so I now find myself recognised internationally as an Australian composer specialising in choral music.
+And so I now find myself recognised internationally as an Australian female choral music composer.
 Whilst I still take much inspiration from the music I heard in Europe (especially Finland), as an Australian composer my compositions have a strong Australian influence that reflects my interests in indigenous languages, our unique flora and fauna, and texts by contemporary Australian writers.
 My works are performed by choirs in Scandinavia, Western Europe, the United Kingdom, North America, south-east Asia, New Zealand and Australia.
 Many have included selections from my repertoire in their CD recordings.

 Here are some of my most recent compositions/arrangements.
 You can view the full set by going to the Catalogues tab in the main menu (above).